trunk-rs/trunk/site/content/_index.md

 # Install via cargo.
 cargo install --locked trunk
-# Until wasm-bindgen has pre-built binaries for Apple M1, M1 users will
-# need to install wasm-bindgen manually.
-cargo install --locked wasm-bindgen-cli
 ```
 <small>Release binaries can be found on the [Github releases page](https://github.com/thedodd/trunk/releases).</small>

 Any additional tools like `wasm-bindgen` and `wasm-opt` are automatically downloaded and managed by trunk.
 Therefore, no further steps required 🎉.
+Note: On Linux arm64, you will need to build `wasm-opt` manually if you need it.
+See [this issue](https://github.com/WebAssembly/binaryen/issues/5337).

 ## App Setup
 Get setup with your favorite `wasm-bindgen` based framework.
 [Yew](https://github.com/yewstack/yew) & [Seed](https://github.com/seed-rs/seed) are the most popular options today, but there are others.
 Trunk will work with any `wasm-bindgen` based framework.
 The easiest way to ensure that your application launches properly is to [setup your app as an executable](https://doc.rust-lang.org/cargo/guide/project-layout.html) with a standard `main` function: